Legal framework

 In planning and guiding children’s activities, our teachers constantly reflect on the different ways that children learn and this is seen in their practice.
 It allows the teaching staff to provide all children with rich geographical opportunities through playing, exploring and active learning.
 Children are continually encouraged to make meaningful connections in their learning.

-The needs of our children are met through a range of resources built on the Quigley Geography Curriculum Companion.
-The support materials that have been chosen ensure that teachers have full access to expertise when planning; these can maintain the integrity of the geography curriculum whereby the children’s geographical skills and knowledge remains at the heart of all planning.
+The needs of our children are met through a range of resources built on the Quigley Geography Curriculum Companion, Oddizzi and Digimap for Schools.
+The support materials that have been chosen ensure that teachers have full access to expertise when planning; these maintain the integrity of the geography curriculum whereby the children’s geographical skills and knowledge remains at the heart of all planning.

 Through CPD provided by the geography lead and self-learning, teachers are equipped with the necessary subject knowledge.

 A coherently planned and sequenced set of lessons is taught using our progression of knowledge and skills document which consistently builds on previous understanding to embed key concepts in the long-term memory.
-This repetitive approach ensures that geographical concepts are weaved throughout every year group in order to encourage purposeful repetition to ensure the progressive development of geographical concepts, knowledge and skills.
+This repetitive approach ensures that geographical concepts are woven throughout every year group to encourage purposeful repetition, and to ensure the progressive development of geographical concepts, knowledge and skills.
 Children have opportunities to revisit, apply and extend what they have already covered to ensure that learning is both cumulative and permanent.
 We believe that this is the best way for children to develop the knowledge and skills needed for mastery of a subject.

 Children regularly access a range of resources to acquire learning through globes, atlases, maps, digital technology and photographs.
-Regular educational geographical visits from high school teachers, parents and members of the wider community provide vital opportunities for children to enhance their cultural capital by integrating their knowledge into larger concepts and apply to the real-life world.
+Regular educational geographical visits from external providers, teachers, parents and members of the wider community provide vital opportunities for children to enhance their cultural capital by integrating their knowledge into larger concepts and applying to the real-life world.
+Children have regular fieldwork opportunities and educational visits to enhance their cultural capital and have first-hand experiences of geography.

 Berkswich CE is ambitious for all pupils; challenge is a part of every child’s learning.
 We provide Greater Depth pupils with the opportunity to extend their geographical thinking through planned opportunities to broaden and apply their learning within contexts of increasing complexity.
-Greater Depth pupils also benefit from providing peer support and articulate their own understanding in order to encourage learning in others.
+Greater Depth pupils also benefit from providing peer support and articulating their own understanding to encourage and supportively scaffold learning in others.

 Roles and responsibilities